 There are some terms and conditions attached with claim payments under critical illness insurance plans.
 They cover illnesses of a particular nature and severity.

-For example, critical illness plans usually cover the first heart attack.
-So, if you suffer a heart attack after buying the coverage but the attack is not the first one you have suffered, no claim would be paid.
+For example, critical illness insurance plans usually cover the first heart attack.
+So, if you have a heart attack after purchasing insurance coverage, but it is not your first incident, no claim will be reimbursed.
 Similarly, cancer of a specified severity is covered under the plan.
 So, unless your illness matches the plan’s definition of the same, you would not get a claim.

-Myth # 3: I get a claim immediately on diagnosis of a critical illness.
+Myth # 3: I get a claim immediately on diagnosis of critical illness insurance.